Abhishek9900/geojson-dashboard/docs/AUTHOR_NOTES.md

 The backend language was never a difficult choice — Python dominates geospatial tooling, and the libraries required (`shapely`, `pyproj`, `fiona`, `rasterio`) have no serious equivalents in Node or Go.

-Within the Python ecosystem, **FastAPI** was chosen over Flask and Django REST Framework:
+Within the Python ecosystem, **FastAPI** was chosen over Flask and Django REST Framework as personal preference:

 - **Performance.** FastAPI is built on Starlette (async) and Uvicorn, making it one of the fastest Python web frameworks available.
 For a file-upload endpoint that performs Shapely geometry operations, async handling of concurrent requests matters.
 - **Pydantic v2 integration.** Request and response schemas are defined once as Pydantic models and are automatically validated, serialised, and exposed in the OpenAPI spec.
 This eliminates a whole class of serialisation bugs and means the Swagger docs at `/docs` are always accurate.